-- Within the classroom (continued): - Children will wash hands when they enter the classroom, before and after snack and lunch, after using the restroom, after sneezing, nose blowing, or coughing, and throughout the day as necessary. - Hand sanitizer will be available at the entrance to each classroom and in class as needed. - Children will not share food brought from home.
-Group food preparation by the children here at school will also be suspended for the time being. - Windows will remain open as much as possible. - It is at the teacher's discretion to send a child home if they suspect a child could be ill.

-Snack and Lunchtime:

-- Teachers will sanitize the lunch and snack spaces according to the school's sanitation protocols. - Children will wash their hands before and after lunch. - All toddlers will bring their own snack and All-Day Toddler students will bring their own lunch. - Children will be allowed to work outside and encouraged to distance from their classmates as much as possible. - Playground Time: We are committed to providing opportunities for the children to play outside both individually or in small groups while social distancing as much as possible. - Playground time will be on a rotating schedule by classroom. - Children will have one-time use, disposable paper cups to access water when needed. - Equipment and structure handles will be sanitized between classroom playground times according to our protocols based on national, state, and local guidelines. - Dismissal: (see Toddler Dismissal Procedures on page 12) - MSD staff will bring the child to their parent/guardian waiting at the first gate into the playground.
+- Within the classroom (continued): - Sanitizing of materials and workspaces will take place according to our protocols, which are informed by national, state, and local guidelines. - Children will wash hands when they enter the classroom, before and after snack and lunch, after using the restroom, after sneezing, nose blowing, or coughing, and throughout the day as necessary. - Hand sanitizer will be available at the entrance to each classroom and in class as needed. - Children will not share food brought from home.
+Group food preparation by the children here at school will also be suspended for the time being. - Windows will remain open as much as possible. - It is at the teacher's discretion to send a child home if they suspect a child could be ill. - Snack and Lunchtime: - Teachers will sanitize the lunch and snack spaces according to the school's sanitation protocols. - Children will wash their hands before and after lunch. - All toddlers will bring their own snack and All-Day Toddler students will bring their own lunch. - Children will be allowed to work outside and encouraged to distance from their classmates as much as possible. - Playground Time: We are committed to providing opportunities for the children to play outside both individually or in small groups while social distancing as much as possible. - Playground time will be on a rotating schedule by classroom. - Children will have one-time use, disposable paper cups to access water when needed. - Equipment and structure handles will be sanitized between classroom playground times according to our protocols based on national, state, and local guidelines. - Dismissal: (see Toddler Dismissal Procedures on page 12) - MSD staff will bring the child to their parent/guardian waiting at the first gate into the playground.
 Gates must remain closed. - Please remember to wear a face covering and social distance as you wait to collect your child/children.